-As an approved microcement training course centre & stockist for Cemher, with over 3 years microcement experience and a successful concrete interiors brand, the team at Relentless Interiors are well placed to give you the skills that you need to get ahead in this exciting new sector.
+As the UK's only official microcement training centre & stockist for Cemher, with over 5 years microcement experience and a successful concrete interiors brand, the team at Relentless are well placed to give you the skills that you need to get ahead in this exciting new sector.

 Next Microcement Training Course